YosysHQ-Docs/AppNote-400/docs/source/index.rst

 Tagging Logic
 ~~~~~~~~~~~~~

-Now that we have set up the two tests, we need to tell ``mcy`` how we want to analyze the results.
+Now that we have set up the two tests, we need to tell MCY how we want to analyze the results.
 With two tests, there are only four possible outcomes, which we can each assign a tag:

 - both tests fail: the testbench accurately detects the problem, i.e. the mutation is COVERED.